10 Lessons for MES Futures Traders

 10 Lessons

-10 lessons for MES Micros futures traders as discussed in our live trade room.
+10 lessons for MES Micros futures traders as discussed in our live trade room on Zoom.

 Trader Lesson 1

 Your trade plan must have a written rule for FOMC days.
 Do you trade the morning only?
 Sit it out completely?
 Watch without touching the keyboard?
-Decide before the day arrives — not in the middle of a Fed move.
-If your trade plan is silent on FOMC, that's the gap to close this week.
+Decide before the day arrives... not in the middle of a Fed move.
+Make these hard decisions before you are intoxicated with trading and the tempter of the charts tempts you.
+If you don't have a trade plan for FOMC, you now know your weekend homework.

 Trader Lesson 2